Border control: History

 The concept of border controls has its origins in antiquity.
 In Asia, the existence of border controls is evidenced in classical texts.
 The Arthashastra (c.
 3rd century BCE) makes mention of passes issued at the rate of one masha per pass to enter and exit the country.
-Chapter 34 of the Second Book of Arthashastra concerns with the duties of the (lit.
+Chapter 34 of the Second Book of Arthashastra is concerned with the duties of the (lit.
 'Superintendent of Seals') who must issue sealed passes before a person could enter or leave the countryside.
 Passports resembling those issued today were an important part of the Chinese bureaucracy as early as the Western Han (202 BCE-220 CE), if not in the Qin dynasty.
-They required such details as age, height, and bodily features.
+They required details such as age, height, and physical features.
 The passports (zhuan) determined a person's ability to move throughout imperial counties and through points of control.
 Even children needed passports, but those of one year or less who were in their mother's care may not have needed them.

 Medieval period

 In the Golden age of the Islamic Caliphate (medieval time in Europe), a form of passport was the bara'a, a receipt for taxes paid.
 Border controls were in place to ensure that only people who paid their zakah (for Muslims) or jizya (for dhimmis) taxes could travel freely between different regions of the Caliphate; thus, the bara'a receipt was a "basic passport".

-In medieval Europe, passports were issued since at least the reign of Henry V of England, as a means of helping his subjects prove who they were in foreign lands.
+In medieval Europe, passports were issued as early as the reign of Henry V of England to help his subjects prove who they were in foreign lands.
 The earliest reference to these documents is found in an act of Parliament, the Safe Conducts Act 1414 (2 Hen.
 5. Stat.
 1. c.
 6).
 In 1540, granting travel documents in England became a role of the Privy Council of England, and it was around this time that the term "passport" was used.
 In 1794, issuing British passports became the job of the Office of the Secretary of State.
 The 1548 Imperial Diet of Augsburg required the public to hold imperial documents for travel, at the risk of permanent exile.
 During World War I, European governments introduced border passport requirements for security reasons, and to control the emigration of people with useful skills.
 These controls remained in place after the war, becoming a standard, though controversial, procedure.
 British tourists of the 1920s complained, especially about attached photographs and physical descriptions, which they considered led to a "nasty dehumanization".

 Beginning in the mid-19th century, the Ottoman Empire established quarantine stations on many of its borders to control disease.
 For example, along the Greek-Turkish border, all travellers entering and exiting the Ottoman Empire would be quarantined for 9–15 days.
-The stations were often manned by armed guards.
+Armed guards often manned the stations.
 If plague appeared, the Ottoman army would be deployed to enforce border control and monitor disease.